Why local AI exploded in 2026

 128k context window memory grows quadratically.
 A 32B model at 128k context needs 60–80 GB VRAM just for attention cache.

-4. Fine-tuning (LoRA) isn’t a silver bullet
+4. Fine-tuning (LoRA) is not a silver bullet

 5. The operational burden is real